Social Icons

 Directed by Craig Zobel

 The Hunt is one of those movies you only get to see because someone else saw it and recommended it.
-The movie is fun and sort of funny, I enjoyed the way the movie played out the first thirty minutes, where you are left trying to figure out who the lead in the movie is.
-When you finally get to see her, you begin to wonder, why in the hell will these people decide to pick someone like her in their game?
+The movie is fun and sort of funny.
+I enjoyed the way the first thirty minutes played out, where you're left trying to figure out who the lead is.
+When you finally get to see her, you begin to wonder, "Why in the hell would these people decide to pick someone like her for their game?"

-The movie has a final fight scene that is just sweet to behold, if for anything that is enough reason to see the movie.
+The movie has a final fight scene that is just sweet to behold.
+If for nothing else, that’s enough reason to see the movie.

-The Hunt is one of those movies that will fly pass the radar of many because when it comes to fantastic acting, none existed.
-The story line is basic and the gore is pretty much what you will expect in such movies like this.
+The Hunt is one of those movies that will fly under the radar for many because, when it comes to fantastic acting, none really exists.
+The storyline is basic, and the gore is pretty much what you'd expect in a movie like this.

-The Hunt is one of those movies you will be shocked someone will recommend it.
-Which is easy to understand why when you see it.
-Based on the first thirty minutes of the movie, and the way the lead was acting, you are never sure how the movie was going to end.
-It’s form of thrill and excitement is how it will leave you guessing what will happen next, and when those things do happen it sometimes ends up funny.
+The Hunt is one of those movies you’ll be shocked someone would recommend.
+It’s easy to understand why when you see it.
+Based on the first thirty minutes and the way the lead is acting, you're never sure how the movie will end.
+Its thrill and excitement come from leaving you guessing what will happen next, and when those things do happen, they sometimes end up being funny.

-Here is the plot, a group of rich people decide that they want to hunt.
-They chose their prey to be human.
-Now at first you see the humans they have chosen and you believe it must have been at random because none seem to know who the other is.
+Here’s the plot: A group of rich people decide they want to hunt.
+They choose their prey to be human.
+At first, you see the humans they’ve chosen, and you believe it must have been random because none of them seem to know each other.

-As the movie develops we see the hunt begin with many of the prey dying mercilessly.
-Soon you discover that it is even hard to trust anyone you see in this movie because they may be part of the hunters.
+As the movie develops, we see the hunt begin, with many of the prey dying mercilessly.
+Soon, you discover that it's hard to trust anyone in this movie because they may be part of the hunters.

-One of the prey decided that she is not going to die easily and she turned the table on the ones hunting her, she did so well enough with the aid of some of the prey with her.
+One of the prey decides she’s not going to die easily and turns the tables on the ones hunting her.
+She does so well, with the help of some of the other prey.

-One person at the handle of all this craziness is a lady called Athena (Hilary Swank).
-She planted herself as the final boss at the end of the game, the last battle for anyone who survives the other bosses along the way.
+One person at the head of all this craziness is a lady named Athena (Hilary Swank).
+She planted herself as the final boss at the end of the game—the last battle for anyone who survives the other bosses along the way.

-I can easily recommend the hunt for viewing, it is such a viewing pleasure.
-It is available for digital viewing, sad the movie did not get the time to stay up in the cinemas because of the current pandemic plaguing the world.
+I can easily recommend The Hunt for viewing.
+It’s a real pleasure to watch.
+It’s available for digital viewing, though it's sad the movie didn’t get more time in cinemas due to the current pandemic plaguing the world.

 The Invisible Man (2020)